 Open up the fold and draw a line along the diagonal fold.
 The line should not touch the edges of the napkin, but just stay inside the center portion (like the dotted line pictured).

-Fold the fabric right sides together.
-Sew along the line you marked earlier (dotted line shown highlighted in pink above).
+Fold the fabric so the right sides are together.
+Sew along the dotted line that you made in the previous step.

-Here’s another view of the line after it is stitched.
+Here’s a view of the line after it’s been stitched.
 In this example, the section you stitch is highlighted in yellow, and the fabric is opened up slightly.

-After stitching the dotted line, it’s time to flip the fabric right side out.
-Use a tool with a point to poke out the corner.
-Next, you’ll fold the raw edges of fabric under, using the fold from step #2 as your guide.
+After stitching the dotted line, flip the fabric right side out, and poke the corner out.
+Use a tool with a small point to help with this step.
+Then, you’ll fold the raw edges of fabric under, using the fold from step 2 as your guide.

-Fold the raw edges under and topstitch 1/8″ from the folded edge.
+Once the raw edges are folded under, topstitch ⅛” from the folded edge.

-A good tip is to use a stitch in the ditch foot along the folded edge, and move your needle position a few steps to the right to get an accurate topstitch.
+You can make it super easy for yourself if you use a stitch-in-the-ditch foot along the folded edge and move your needle position a few steps to the right to get an accurate topstitch.

 And you’re done!
 Wasn’t that easy?
 Repeat this method until you’ve got a whole dinner set.